Hubear-MUC/Class-Usage/readme.txt

 The speciality of this program is that the numbers were stored inside an object, not just in simple variables.

-However there was no code space left for a method doing the actual calculation.
-This should be done in a later version of this program.
+Still there is no implementation of a method doing the actual calculation because the new code space was rather used to make the code readable more easy.
+This method should be implemented in a later version of the program.

 Version history
 ---------------

+Version 1.1

+Restructured the code to make it more easy to read and to maintain.
+Also there is a little space between the class definition and the "running" code now.

 Version 1.0